elleordona/chitter-challenge-public/chitterChallengeSolution.md

 **Test 19** - should enable the submit button when the peepBody is populated

 **Test 20** - submitPeep prop function is called when the submit button is clicked

+PeepSubmit Component Testing

+**Test 41** - should render PeepForm

+**Test 42** - should call mockSubmit when the form is submitted

+**Test 43** - should render 'redirected' when submitted is set to true

 ---